 - Age proof (Aadhaar card or Birth certificate) of the minor child

-- Cheque for initial contribution to the PPF account of Rs.
+- A cheque for initial contribution to the PPF account of Rs.
 500 and above

 Things to be Considered before Opening the PPF Account of a Minor